Knowledgeable Washington, D.C. Immigration Lawyers Answer Your Questions

 Personal attention from experienced attorneys to your pressing immigration concerns

-Whether you have concerns as an individual or for your business, Deutsch, Killea and Eapen, Immigration Law Firm is prepared to offer sound advice and reliable representation.
+Whether you have concerns as an individual or for your business, Morris H. Deutsch, Immigration Attorney is prepared to offer sound advice and reliable representation.
 Since 1986, we have helped individuals and businesses manage immigration issues effectively and achieve positive results.
 From the heart of the nation’s capital, our lawyers are prepared to assist you on a broad range of issues.
 To give you an idea of how we can be of service, we’ve provided answers to our clients’ most frequently asked questions about immigration.
 We invite you to contact us for complete solutions to your specific matters.

 - What are some of the ways I can hire a high-level worker from a foreign country?